Powerbyte7/ThankmasOverlay/README.md

 - The backend can be found in rest/, it handles Tiltify's webhooks and websocket communication
 - Types from the Tiltify API can be found in tiltify/src/lib.rs
-- The Godot overlay can be found in overlay/
+- The overlays can be found in overlay/
 - You can find test data for the API in test_data/

 ## Building the project